Friday night death slot: Exceptions

-ABC was often successful Friday night especially with family-friendly sitcoms.
-During several periods since 1989 ABC has branded their Friday night programming block TGIF.
-TGIF series have included Perfect Strangers, Full House, Family Matters, Boy Meets World and Sabrina, the Teenage Witch.
-ABC Friday night sitcoms successes prior to TGIF include Benson, Webster, and Mr. Belvedere.
-During the early 1970s, ABC had a successful Friday-night comedy lineup with The Brady Bunch, The Partridge Family, Room 222, Love, American Style and The Odd Couple.
+ABC was often successful Friday night, especially with family-friendly sitcoms.
+During several periods since 1989, ABC has branded their Friday night programming block TGIF.
+TGIF series have included Perfect Strangers, Full House, Family Matters, Boy Meets World, and Sabrina, the Teenage Witch.
+ABC Friday night sitcom successes prior to TGIF include Benson, Webster, and Mr. Belvedere.
+During the early 1970s, ABC had a successful Friday-night comedy lineup with The Brady Bunch, The Partridge Family, Room 222, Love, American Style, and The Odd Couple.
 More recently, Last Man Standing enjoyed a six-season run on ABC with the last five seasons airing on Friday nights.
 The show remained on Friday nights in 2018 after switching networks to Fox.
 ABC's newsmagazine program 20/20 has aired on Friday nights most of the time since 1987, placing in the Top 20 of the Nielsen ratings for several years in the 1990s.

-Law and Order: Special Victims Unit developed a large and loyal audience on NBC on Friday nights when it was moved there from Mondays in the middle of the first season in January 2000.
-SVU remained on Fridays through the second, third and fourth seasons before moving to Tuesdays in season five in September 2003.
+Law and Order: Special Victims Unit developed a large audience on NBC on Friday nights when it was moved there from Mondays in the middle of the first season in January 2000.
+SVU remained on Fridays through the second, third, and fourth seasons before moving to Tuesdays in season five in September 2003.
 Now airing on Thursdays, SVU entered its 26th season in September 2024.
 Following SVU on NBC, another wildly successful show, The Blacklist, took up the death slot for nearly 8 full seasons before being moved to a Wednesday 10/9c schedule in the middle of 2021.

 More recently, the CBS fantasy series Ghost Whisperer enjoyed a successful five-season run on Friday nights, as did the reboot MacGyver, which also ran for five.
-Later shows Hawaii Five-0, Magnum P.I., Fire Country and Blue Bloods also fared well, though they admittedly appealed to older audiences who were more likely to stay home on Friday nights (CBS in and of itself typically targets a slightly older key demographic than its competitors).
+Later shows Hawaii Five-0, Magnum P.I., Fire Country, and Blue Bloods also fared well, though they appealed to older audiences who were more likely to stay home on Friday nights (CBS typically targets a slightly older key demographic than its competitors).
 From 2014 to 2016, the long-running reality TV series The Amazing Race moved from Sunday to Friday nights.
 The Amazing Race moved out of its Friday schedule for the 29th season and now aired on Thursdays, as of March 2017.